-Employer Name: Facility Name: Project Name: Estimated Time Period: Area(s) Affected General Contractor Name /Phone #: Pre-Construction/Pl anning Phase: Complete N/A Notified the Designated Person of the project.
-Considered performing work during requirements in bid specification (ng periods of minimal or non-occupancy and included if applicable).
-Reviewed hazard information (lab products. els, MSDS) with contractor(s) and approved selected 981: Reviewed Asbestos Survey.
-Ensured that all Asbestos- resumed Asbestos-containing materials (PACM) are labeled, ed of presence of ACM/PACM. st 24 hours in advance, or promptly in emergency situations, of ing that may introduce air contaminants into their work area.
-Reviewed product labels and MSE sealants, solvents or installation of els, MSDS) to determine necessary measures to be taken.
-OS sheets to determine whether the use of paints, adhesives, insulation, particle board, plywood, floor coverings, carpet contain volatile organic compounds that could be emitted Construction Phase: • ve devices used to safeguard employees and students from dust, sic gases or other harmful substances in quantities hazardous to occupied buildings are isolated so that air contaminants, dust, ovation or construction area by use of measures such as erentials.
-Re-occupancy Phase Inspected that the work areas are c Re-occupancy authorized by: (Nat eleaned and aired out as necessary prior to re-occupancy. ne/Title)
+Employer Name: Facility Name: Project Name: Estimated Time Period: Area(s) Affected General Contractor Nar Pre-Construction/ Planning Phase: Complete N/A Notified the Designated Person of the project.
+Considered performing work derequirements in bid specification uring periods of minimal or non-occupancy and included on (if applicable).
+Reviewed hazard information (products. labels, MSDS) with contractor(s) and approved selected containing materials (ACM)/an o 1981: Reviewed Asbestos Survey.
+Ensured that all Asbestos- d Presumed Asbestos-containing materials (PACM) are labeled, tified of presence of ACM/PACM. least 24 hours in advance, or promptly in emergency situations, of ailding that may introduce air contaminants into their work area.
+Reviewed product labels and M sealants, solvents or installation labels, MSDS) to determine necessary measures to be taken.
+ISDS sheets to determine whether the use of paints, adhesives, a of insulation, particle board, plywood, floor coverings, carpet ials contain volatile organic compounds that could be emitted Construction Phas se: • ctive devices used to safeguard employees and students from dust, toxic gases or other harmful substances in quantities hazardous to in occupied buildings are isolated so that air contaminants, dust, enovation or construction area by use of measures such as lifferentials.
+Re-occupancy Pha ise: Inspected that the work areas at Re-occupancy authorized by: (I re cleaned and aired out as necessary prior to re-occupancy.
+Name/Title)